jonathanlloyd/dokku-mailservice/README.md

 # dokku-mailservice
-Dokku plugin that allows you to run your own mailserver for the purposes of sending automated email
+Dokku plugin that allows you to run your own mailserver for the purposes of sending automated email **IMPORTANT: THIS IS COMPLETELY UNFINISHED.
+NOT READY FOR ANY KIND OF REAL WORLD USE**

 ## Installation
 ```